COVESA/ccs-components/ovds/README.md

 Set requests to the same VIN and path are ignored if there already is an entry in the DB for the provided timestamp.

-When a request contains a VIN that has not been entered into the database before, a new table for this VIN is created:
+When a set request contains a VIN that has not been entered into the database before, a new table for this VIN is created:

 CREATE TABLE TV_1 (`value` TEXT NOT NULL, `timestamp` TEXT NOT NULL, `path` TEXT)